Kirthi-Raman/Appointment_NoShow/README.md

 ‘Neighborhood’ indicates the location of the hospital.<br>
 ‘Scholarship’ indicates whether or not the patient is enrolled in Brasilian welfare program Bolsa Família.<br>
 In the last column, if it says ‘No’ then the patient showed up to their appointment, and if it says ‘Yes’ then they did not show up.<br>

+Based in the attributes, identify the factors which contribute in determining the no-show status for an appointment.